ajhenley/gitbook/exceptionhandling.md

 Let's first look at some code that handles the exception on its own.
 This is easy - just surround the code that *could* cause an error with try..catch statements.

+Here we consider the possibility that the file doesn't exist or isn't available.
+Since that is a likely possibility then let's give the user a "nice" message instead of crashing abruptly when that event occurs.
+Notice that we can have one to as many catch clauses as we like.
+We simply list them in order of most specific exception to most general exception.

 {%ace edit=true, lang='java'%}
 import java.io.*;
 public class ExceptionExample {